British Military Hospital, Hong Kong: King's Park

 In 1967, a new 15-storey British Military Hospital was opened on Wylie Road in the King's Park area, on a site to the east of the Queen Elizabeth Hospital.
 It replaced the Bowen Road campus.
 It provided medical treatment for servicemen, their dependants, and returning soldiers from Vietnam.
-The site was also home to the Officers Mess and Other Ranks Mess, as well as accommodation for servicemen's families in three blocks: Millbank House, Worcester Heights and Canterbury Court.
+Millbank House, Worcester Heights and Canterbury Court were also home to the Officers Mess and Other Ranks Mess, as well as accommodation for servicemen's families in three blocks.

 When the British armed forces suffered a 15% reduction between 1975 and 1978, the Government proposed to use the hospital as an overspill for the Queen Elizabeth Hospital, which was in undercapacity.
 It would buy bedspace and treatment from the hospital, but the high cost was criticised as unreasonable and lacking in transparency.

 Within the Joint Liaison Group, there was a consensus to demolish it.
 It was officially closed on 30 June 1996 as the British Garrison scaled down from more than 10,000 personnel to about 3,000 due to the approach of 1997.